elliotberry/wacom-ble-downloader/README.md

 1. Scans for Wacom BLE devices using manufacturer data
 2. Connects to the first device found
-3. Switches device to file transfer mode
+3. Authenticates using the saved UUID (registration)
-4. Downloads all available notes
+4. Switches the device to file transfer mode
-5. Parses stroke data
+5. Downloads and **decompresses** every Smartpad file (same codec as Wacom Inkspace)
-6. Converts to SVG format
+6. Parses the stroke stream into absolute coordinates and pressures
-7. Saves each note as an SVG file with timestamp-based filename
+7. Converts the drawing to SVG and saves it with a timestamp-based filename

 ## Notes